1. Our 2025 Camp Successfully came to an end

 Lifesaving Camp is all about equipping participants with the invaluable skill of swimming, turning them into aquatic heroes.
 With a diverse group of 4 disabled and 13 non-disabled individuals, this program aims to prepare them to tackle water-based emergencies.
 Picture this: floods are raging, creating havoc and chaos, yet people with disability not only saved their own, but also extended a helping hand to people in desperate need of rescue.
 They become beacons of hope amidst the swirling tides.

 The Lifesaving Camp team invites you to virtually join the excitement and support this noble cause.
 You can read and share our post to spread the word about this life-changing event!
-And don’t forget to stay tuned for thrilling updates on our participants’ swimming triumphs as they navigate their way to becoming swimmers.
+And don’t forget to stay tuned for thrilling updates.
+Watch the short 38-seconds vide below to see what we have been up to on the first and second days of this year’s camp.

-How is stretching more possible?
+@ Kanthari Talks: How is stretching more possible?

 We, the disabled become invisible in times of crisis.
 Be it natural or human-induced.
 Why do we need to stretch more in chaotic times?
 What was the last news you heard about us in times of war and attacks?
 How do we survive in disaster-prone areas?
-Do we even survive?

 We can train or empower ourselves to survive.
 For more info watch the complete speech and listen how it’s possible.